 They may not be able to talk, but animals communicate with us in all sorts of different ways, if we’re paying enough attention.
 Horse communication can be obvious, once you’re really paying attention.

 Is your horse trying to tell you something about its saddle?

-John had tried doing up the girth from the other side, using a different saddle pad, a different girth, and doing it really slowly – all to no avail.
+John had tried doing up the girth from the other side, or using a different saddle pad.
+He’d also tried using a different girth, and doing it up really slowly – all to no avail.